sebastianmueller-de/LLM-MoST/README.md

   conda run -n cr37 python <script_name> <--optional_inputs>
   ```

+### Install the crdesigner
+Use pip install commonroad-scenario-designer in the activated environment.
+Set routes_from_trajectories to True.

 #### 🔧 Patch Required

 After installation, a small patch must be applied to the installed package.